Inside: Do you need homework help for kids? Do you need homework tips to make your after-school schedule and routine easier?

 And if all the supplies are in one place, your kids can be more independent as they do their homework.

-They don’t need to ask you for a blue crayon or scissors.
+They don’t need to ask you for a blue crayon or scissors or glue.

 My kids each have a desk in their rooms, but those tend to be used more for crafting and creating projects.